PseudoLang-Software-Foundation/Pseudolang/Pseudolang.md

 ```
 Creates a class object

+`r"a"`
+Creates a raw string.

+`f"a{b}`
+Creates a formatted string, the string value of the variable is added to the string.

+`TOSTRING(a)`
+Converts an integer/float data type to a string.

+`TONUM(a)`
+Covnerts a string to an integer or a float.

 ## Limitations

 Since a lot of the syntax is text like COMMENT or TRUE, you may not set variables as such, and the interpreter will try to raise an error if it occurs.